Department of Computational and Data Sciences

 - Contrast Big Data systems: HBase/Big Table, Cassandra/Key-Value Store, Graph DB overview

-- Understand distinction between weak and strong scaling.
+- Understand the role of distributed systems.
+Understand distinction between weak and strong scaling.

-- Distributed File Systems/HDFS/GFS
+- Distributed File Systems/HDFS/GFS/Ceph

 - Cloud storage